hgeorgsch/dataprogexercises/README.md

 jupyter lab Genetikk.ipynb
 ```

-If you edit the file, Jupyter lab will update both the notebook
+If you edit the file in Jupyter lab, it will update both the
-and markdown versions.
+notebook and markdown versions.
 The reason for publishing in the `md:myst` format, is to make
 better use of the version control in git, which is important
 for the development process.